mikejs/fiftystates_backend/README.rst

 The code in this directory is a backend for storing and manipulating Fifty State data in a CouchDB server.

+This code is licensed under the `GPLv3 license <http://www.fsf.org/licensing/licenses/gpl-3.0.html>`_

+See LICENSING for the full terms of the GPLv3.

 Requirements
 ------------